macOS Packaging

 The app icon is generated from assets in the build/ directory.
 Use the generate:icons task:

-wails3 task update:build-assetsTo run the icon command manually from the build/ directory:
+wails3 task common:update:build-assetsTo run the icon command manually from the build/ directory:

 cd buildwails3 generate icons -input appicon.png -macfilename darwin/icons.icns -windowsfilename windows/icon.ico -iconcomposerinput appicon.icon -macassetdir darwinCode Signing